Yord/shargs/README.md

 ## More In-depth Documentation

-While you may want to read the whole [documentation](#documentation) section when getting started, this section is for topics that do not occur often and need to be consulted on a case by case bases.
+While you may want to read the whole [documentation](#documentation) section when getting started, this section is for topics that do not occur often and need to be consulted on a case by case basis.
 You may still want to read this section to get the most out of shargs, but feel free to skip it, start using shargs, and come back later.